Catherine Breshkovsky: The Socialist Revolutionary Party

 Breshkovsky was released in 1896, after 22 years in prison or exile, under an amnesty marking the coronation of the Nicholas II, the last Tsar of Russia.
 With some difficulty, she made contact with revolutionaries still at large, most of whom were many years younger than her.
 The most important was Grigory Gershuni, who was 26 years her junior.
 The two of them led a revival of the populist movement in Minsk, in 1897, where "Breshkovskaya had a large following among the youth of the Minsk gymnasia; Gershuni led another group which debated tactical questions."

 This was one of several groups brought together in 1901 to form the Socialist-Revolutionary Party.
 She and Gershuni then spent two years travelling illegally around Russia, organising the new party.
 "There existed a kind of division of labour between them: Breshkovskaya, like a 'Holy Ghost of the Revolution' flitted about the country, proselytising and inciting everywhere the revolutionary temper of the youth; Gershuni usually followed in her tracks and turned to practical account the enthusiasm she aroused."
-When Gershuni was arrested, in May 1903, she escaped abroad via Roumania, to Geneva.
+When Gershuni was arrested, in May 1903, she escaped abroad via Romania, to Geneva.